Sessions

 Bundle format

-Section titled “Bundle format”The uploaded bundle is a gzipped tar archive (.tar.gz) containing:
+Section titled “Bundle format”The uploaded bundle is a gzipped tar archive (.tar.gz).
+Every bundle contains a meta.json, but the rest of the layout differs per agent.

 Related